joshgiven/ListApp/README.md

-# TrailApp
+# TrailApp aka Trail Update

-A Contributor-Based Hiking Trail Status Tracking Site
+(A Contributor-Based Hiking Trail Status Tracking Site)

+Trail Update was created as an effort to crowdsource information about trail conditions, giving users the ability to search, filter, and update information.

 ## Try It Out!
 [demo](http://joshgiven.com:8080/TrailAppREST)